postgresml/pgcat/README.md

 See [sharding README](./tests/sharding/README.md) for sharding logic testing.

-Additionally, all features are tested with Ruby, Python, and Rust tests unit and integration tests.
+Additionally, all features are tested with Ruby, Python, and Rust unit and integration tests.

 Run `cargo test` to run Rust unit tests.